 Reporting Expenses on Your Original Tax Return - Prior to 2018

 Residents must complete the Schedule Y, Line 1* - Massachusetts Employee Business Expense Deduction Worksheet, Form 1 Instructions.

 - If qualified, enter the amount from Line 8* of the worksheet on Form 1, Schedule Y, Line 1*.

 Nonresidents and part-year residents must complete the Schedule Y, Line 1* - Massachusetts Employee Business Expense Deduction Worksheet, Form 1-NR/PY Instructions.

 - The amount to be reported on this worksheet is for only those expenses that are directly related to taxable income reported on Form 1 NR/PY.
 If qualified, enter the amount from Line 8* of the worksheet on Form 1-NR/PY, Schedule Y, Line 1*.

 Submitting an Abatement or Amended Tax Return

-If you're submitting an abatement or amended tax return, you'll need to include the following:
+If you're submitting an abatement or amended return for a tax year prior to 2018, you'll need to include the following: